PaloAltoNetworks/google-cloud-vmseries-ha-tutorial/README.md

     ```

 > [!NOTE]
-> In the VM-Series NAT policy, the forwarding rule address will be set as the **original** packet's destination address.
+> In the firewall's NAT rule, the forwarding rule address is set as the **original packet's** destination address.

 ### Create NAT Policy
 On the VM-Series, create a NAT policy to translate traffic destined the forwarding rule (`fwd-rule-app-vm`) to the internal IPv4 address of the `app-vm` IP address (i.e. `10.0.2.4`).